 |Nutrient Content||Describes the level of a nutrient in the product using terms such as free, high, and low OR to compare the level of a nutrient in one food to another using terms such as more, reduced, and lite|

 |Structure/Function||Describes the role of a nutrient or dietary ingredient intended to affect/maintain the normal structure or function of the human body|

 Because the FDA has limited authority on the regulation of supplements, there are multiple certification programs that claim to overlook the supplement industry.
 ConsumerLab.com is the most well-known program, coming from a private company that analyzes products in popular supplement categories.4

-ConsumerLab.com tests randomly chosen products from the internet, stores, and catalogues for identity of ingredients, strength, contamination, and ability to disintegrate.4 Once the product passes these tests, the manufacturer can display the ConsumerLab.com seal on the label and in advertising, and becomes subject to periodic testing.4
+ConsumerLab.com tests randomly chosen products from the internet, stores, and catalogs for identity of ingredients, strength, contamination, and ability to disintegrate.4 Once the product passes these tests, the manufacturer can display the ConsumerLab.com seal on the label and in advertising and becomes subject to periodic testing.4